anameus/mathy-solutions/README.md

 Goal => The user enters a number and the code should calculate the Prime Factors (if there are any) and display them

 Process => First attempt: only calculates the primes up untill the input number.
 Not the solution yet.
+Added if statement to test the modulo (%) of the devision of inputNum and the loop variable i.
+That did the trick!